 |Title:||Head Coach/Alumni Coordinator|

-Michael Mucci enters his 19th season at the helm of Haverford's men's basketball team with the start of the 2013-14 season, leading a program which in recent years has established itself as a playoff contender in the strong Centennial Conference.
+Michael Mucci enters his 20th season at the helm of the Haverford's men's basketball team with the start of the 2014-15 season.
+Mucci leads a program which in recent years has established itself as a playoff contender in the strong Centennial Conference.

 Mucci has more than 30 years of college coaching experience, including 18 years as a Division I assistant at Villanova, Robert Morris, and Yale.
 He played a central role in building Yale into one of the most respected Ivy League programs in his 13 years there.
 While in New Haven, he recruited and coached NBA center Chris Dudley.

 Michael Mucci and his wife, Karen Kauffman, a professor at Villanova University, live in Havertown.